Tips about roads, sights and other good stuff from Höfn to Grímsstaðir

 Also, please be aware that off-road driving is against the law in Iceland as it causes real and irreversible damage to the Icelandic nature that could take decades to heal.
 Please do not drive off roads even if you see tire tracks!

 Well, we have concluded the second part of the ring road.
 We hope you enjoyed the ride.
-We will continue our journey through the spectacular North Iceland soon.
+We will continue our journey through the spectacular North Iceland soon, read that and other blogs in the Driving around Iceland series below.

 Until next time,